Automated Discovery of Operable Dynamics from Videos

 However, performing near-equilibrium analysis directly with raw observations is challenging.
 The equilibrium state may not appear in the training data, and high-dimensional or non-smooth latent representations lack a principled notion of distance or continuity to define the near-equilibrium region.
 Compounding these challenges, applying linearization to derive fundamental physical properties requires computing derivatives of the system's dynamics, which is intractable from discrete data alone.
 Our smooth neural state variables and neural state vector field address these challenges by providing a smooth, low-dimensional, and fully differentiable representation of the system.
-This enables derivative-based analysis at any point in the state space, including those not present in the training data, and supports both stability assessment and natural frequency estimation.
+This enables derivative-based analysis in the state space through implicit interpolation learned from training data, and supports both stability assessment and natural frequency estimation.

 In this section, we demonstrate that our operable representations can be used to discover stable equilibrium states of a system and offer its linearized approximations in the near-equilibrium region.
 First, we identified equilibrium states by utilizing the neural state vector field $\hat{F}$ and solving for $\vb{V}_{\mathrm{eq}}$ such that: